jmaddington/AEM-wget/README.md

 AEM component to run wget to download HTTP/FTP file.
 Tested on Win10 Pro only.

 # Usage #
 Put the URL in the URL variable and the desired output file in the file variable.

+IT WILL OVERWRITE THE FILE SPECIFIED.

 See wget COPYING for wget license.